HenningM/jstimezonedetect/README.md

 ## Example Use

-Include `jstz.min.js` in your HTML document.
+There is a [minified version in the repo][3] called `jstz.min.js`.
+Include it in your HTML document.

 Invoke the script by calling